anko/txm/readme.markdown

  - #### `!test program <program>`

-   The `<program>` is run as a shell command for each following matching input/output pair.
-It gets the input on `stdin`, and is expected to produce the output on `stdout`.
+   The `<program>` is run as a shell command for each following matching input/output/error set or check.
+It gets the input on `stdin`, and is expected to produce the output on `stdout` or error on `stderr`.

-   To use the same program for each test, just declare it once.
+   Each test uses the most recently declared program, so you can just declare it once at the top if you intend to use the same one for many tests.

-   The program sees these environment variables:
+   The program is run with these environment variables set:

     - `TXM_INDEX` (1-based number of test)
     - `TXM_NAME` (name of test)